 A millionaire isn’t just going to walk past your open garage door and offer you the cash you need to get big next week, although that’s the dream, right?
 You need to put you and your business out there and get networking within your industry; talk to other business owners and get yourself invited to networking events.
 While in the previous article we’ve talked about the types of investors, now let’s shed the light on how to find them for your tech startup.

-Here’s how to find investors in brief.
+Here’s how to how to find investors for an app in brief:

 Know your market, and take note